 Illnesses are also a serious problem aboard cruise ships.
 Contaminated food can cause food poisoning on a massive scale.

-Contagious sicknesses are also a significant issue because so many people are trapped in one place.
+Contagious sicknesses are also significant because so many people are trapped in one place.
 One sick person can contaminate hundreds or thousands of others.

 A Royal Caribbean ship faced this problem in 2014 when hundreds of passengers and crew members came down with a mysterious gastrointestinal virus that caused diarrhea and vomiting.